Michigan (MI) Nursing Degrees & Licenses

 - Commission on Collegiate Nursing Education (CCNE)

-Institutional accreditation is awarded at the regional and federal levels and ensures the institution a nursing school is affiliated with meets standards for curriculum, resources, and teaching practices.
+Institutional accreditation is awarded at the regional and federal levels and ensures that the institution meets standards for curriculum, resources, and teaching practices.
 The Council for Higher Education Accreditation (CHEA), affiliated with the US Department of Education, recognizes the following institutional accrediting organizations:

 - Accrediting Commission for Community and Junior Colleges (ACCJC) Western Association of Schools and Colleges